 Consider an anti-locking brake system, controlled by a programmable controller.
 The operation of such a system is akin to the sense/plan/act cycle.
 Readings are taken of, e.g., brake temperature and vehicle speed.
 An action, e.g. a change in brake pressure, is then selected and executed.
 The cycle then repeats.
-The aim is to maintain some system state or to smoothly change the state of the system in response to changes in the environment.
+The aim is to maintain the state of the system or to smoothly change the state of the system in response to changes in the environment.